 The steps you take in the first 48 to 72 hours shape both your health outcome and the strength of any claim:

-4. Document your injuries.
+- Document your injuries.
 Photograph wounds immediately and at each stage of healing.
 Ask your physician to document the mechanism of injury and infection risk in the record.
-Our guide on documenting injuries for a personal injury claim covers what to preserve.
+Our guide on how to document a dog attack injury covers what to preserve.

-6. Contact a dog bite lawyer before speaking with the owner’s insurer.
-See our pages on why hiring a personal injury attorney matters and how to hire a personal injury lawyer in Oklahoma.
+- Contact a dog bite lawyer before speaking with the owner’s insurer.
+See our pages on the value an injury attorney brings and hiring criteria for an Oklahoma injury attorney.

-If a minor was injured, our friendly suit checklist outlines the additional procedural requirements that apply when a child is the claimant in Oklahoma.
+If a minor was injured, our court-approved minor settlement checklist outlines the additional procedural requirements that apply when a child is the claimant in Oklahoma.

 Mistakes that can hurt your dog bite injury claim

-• Giving a recorded statement to the owner’s insurer: Adjusters represent the other side.
+- Giving a recorded statement to the owner’s insurer: Adjusters represent the other side.
 You are not required to provide a recorded statement.
-See our FAQ on whether you must give a recorded statement.
+See our FAQ on when to refuse a recorded statement.

-• Accepting the first settlement offer: Initial offers rarely account for future medical costs, reconstructive surgery, or lost wages.
-Our page on when to accept a settlement offer explains what to watch for.
+- Accepting the first settlement offer: Initial offers rarely account for future medical costs, reconstructive surgery, or lost wages.
+Our page on when to reject an early settlement offer explains what to watch for.

-• Posting on social media: Activity inconsistent with your claimed injuries is regularly collected by defense investigators.
-See how social media can affect a personal injury lawsuit.
+- Posting on social media: Activity inconsistent with your claimed injuries is regularly collected by defense investigators.
+See why social media can hurt your injury claim.

 How the dog owner’s insurance handles bite claims

 Most standard homeowner’s and renter’s policies include personal liability coverage that extends to dog bite claims.
 Adjusters assigned to these claims are trained to minimize payouts through tactics such as disputing injury severity, claiming provocation, or making a low early offer.
-Our page on strategies for dealing with insurance companies covers how adjusters typically operate, and our overview of dealing with insurance companies in personal injury cases explains each stage.
+Our page on how to push back on adjuster tactics covers how adjusters typically operate, and our overview of the insurance company communications playbook explains each stage.

-Our bad faith insurance claim lawyers handle cases where the insurer unreasonably delays or misrepresents coverage.
+Our team handles bad-faith claim representation when the insurer unreasonably delays or misrepresents coverage.
 If the owner carries no insurance, a claim against personal assets or through a landlord’s coverage may still be available.

 Dog bite lawyers serving Oklahoma City, Edmond, Tulsa, and communities throughout Oklahoma

 Our dog bite lawyers represent clients across the OKC metro area and the state.
-If you were attacked in Edmond, our Edmond dog bite lawyer handles cases in that community.
-For incidents in Midwest City, our Midwest City dog bite lawyer is available.
-We also serve clients in Norman, Moore, and Edmond.
-For clients in Tulsa and northeast Oklahoma, our Tulsa personal injury lawyers handle dog attack cases statewide.
-If a dog caused a vehicle collision rather than a direct bite, see our page on whether you can sue someone when a dog causes a car accident.
+If you were attacked in Edmond, our attorneys serving Edmond dog bite victims handle cases in that community.
+For incidents in Midwest City, our Midwest City attack victim representation is available.
+We also serve clients with Norman injury attorneys, Moore injury attorneys, and attorneys serving Edmond.
+For clients in Tulsa and northeast Oklahoma, our Tulsa-area injury firm handles dog attack cases statewide.
+If a dog caused a vehicle collision rather than a direct bite, see our page on whether you can sue a dog owner after a car wreck.

 Frequently asked questions about dog bites in Oklahoma City